kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 1. Avoid rubbing the eye.
 2. Using clean water, irrigate the eye by pouring water into the eye.
 3. If the object is still in the eye, use a mirror to find the object and attempt to remove it using a damp cloth or cotton swab.
 Be very gentle.
-4. If the object is under the upper eyelid, and you have a partner: place the tip of a cotton swab in the middle of the upper eyelid and fold the eyelid over the cotton swab.
-You can then remove the object using a damp cloth or cotton swab.
+4. If the object is under the upper eyelid and you have a partner: have them place the tip of a cotton swab in the middle of your upper eyelid and gently fold the eyelid over the cotton swab.
+They can then remove the object using a damp cloth or cotton swab.
 5. After the object is removed, if the eye feels scratchy, place a cold damp cloth over the eye, keep the eye closed and rest, use eye drops, or construct an eye patch using a bandage or cloth.
 6. Seek medical attention if the object is not removed or if symptoms persist.